lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 ### Roll Back the Release with Helm

-Rolling back with Helm is usually as straightforward as upgrading when there’s no database schema changes involved.
 If the rollback involves schema changes, please refer to [Appendix: Roll Back the Release with Helm (Schema Changes)](#roll-back-the-release-with-helm-schema-changes) for details.
-Otherwise, you can follow the steps below:
+Otherwise, rolling back with Helm is usually as straightforward as upgrading when there’s no database schema changes involved.
+You can follow the steps below:

 {{< toggle-panel name="Prysm" active=true >}}